Quansight-Labs/quansight-labs-site/posts/2021/08/github-actions-benchmarks.md

 involves compiled libraries (as is the case with `scikit-image`), this can be a lengthy process!
 2. The default configuration will run the benchmark in two interleaved passes, with several repeats each.
+In other words, `asv` will run the suite four times (`A->B->A->B`)!
 This is done to account for the unavoidable deviations from ideality caused from co-running processes, as mentioned above.
 3. The statistics for each commit are gathered and a report table is presented.
 The ratio of each test is computed and, if it is greater than a certain threshold (`1.2` by default) an error is emitted.